Browsing Tag

 Every Sunday your white stepmother tries to make sense of your hair.
 You sit in-between her legs for hours as she rips a comb through your curls and strangles your hair into submission with hair ties and gel and sheer force of will.
 She keeps up a running commentary as she does it, a stream of comments like, “God, your hair is thick” and “you just have so much of it” and “there’s not much I can do with this other than braids.”
 But you know the language, so the insidious coded message reveals itself to you as bad, bad, bad.
 Continue Reading…

-beauty, Guest Posts, Young Voices
+Guest Posts, beauty, Young Voices

 Do Not Define Me As You Saw Me Last